jackylee1/FaceReko/README.md

 School IoT project.
 Simple Raspberry Pi face recognition security system for something like a door.
 This project was created for a Raspberry Pi with default account pi (adjust install.sh if different) and a local mysql database.

 FaceReko hardware consists of a Raspberry Pi(duh), PiCamera, MFRC522 RFID scanner, a red LED, a green LED and a buzzer.
-(Check frizting diagram/ image for how to connect hardware).
+(Check frizting diagram/ image in repo for how to connect hardware).

 The WebApp supports a login system with accounts in a MySQL DB.
 The FaceReko system can be turned ON or OFF from the WebApp along with viewing of access history with images.